tigerbeetle/tigerbeetle/docs/internals/sync.md

 (VRR refers to state sync as "state transfer", but we already have [transfers](../reference/transfers.md) elsewhere.)

 In the context of state sync, "state" refers to:
-1. the grid (LSM data; acquired blocks only)
-2. the superblock manifest
+1. the superblock manifest
-3. the superblock free set
+2. the superblock free set
-4. the superblock client sessions (TODO: What about client replies?)
+3. the superblock client sessions
-5. the superblock `vsr_state.commit_min`
+4. the superblock `vsr_state.commit_min`
-6. the superblock `vsr_state.commit_min_checksum`
+5. the superblock `vsr_state.commit_min_checksum`
+6. the grid (LSM data; acquired blocks only)
+7. client replies

+However, state sync protocol itself only syncs the first 5.
+6/7 are replicated after state sync protocol, driven by grid repair and the disk scrubber.

 The target of state sync is the latest checkpoint of the healthy cluster.
 When we catch up to the latest checkpoint (or very close to it), then we can transition back to a healthy state.